After fish that survives on land is found, Georgia tells anglers: Kill them immediately

 An angler recently reported catching one in a private pond in Gwinnett County.

 How it got there is a mystery.
-State wildlife officials say in a press release that it's the first time the species has been confirmed in Georgia waters.
+State wildlife officials said in a press release it's the first time the species has been confirmed in Georgia waters.
 It's been found in 14 other states.

 Snakeheads are native to Asia.
 They're long, thin and up to 3 feet long, colored blotchy brown.
 Their dorsal fins stretch along the entire back.